—from The Secret Book of Awakening 1: Essays on Esoteric Religious Completion,

 Do the things that need to be done.
 Get them done, and then they are done.
 Remember, though, that superstitious underdoing is also harmful.

 And what does the sage say when his work is done?
 Great, but it’s not a big deal one way or the other: work to be done or work complete—either way he is in the continual practice of nonaction.
-Because the sage practices nonaction and its mental aspect, not-knowing, it doesn’t matter whether there’s a lot to do or a little to do.
+Because the sage practices nonaction and its mental aspect, not-knowing, it doesn’t matter whether there is a lot to do or a little to do.
 The sage just handles what needs be done, when possible, then stops.
 The sage could make up something to do in the joy of Tao.
 Or the sage may be very busy and have a lot to do.

 But the sage goes much further.
 He performs everything he does with firm nonaction.

 Action means movement, so when we take creative action, that’s a movement of some sort.
 There’s nothing wrong with taking action.
 Without action a singer couldn’t sing a note, a drummer couldn’t pound a drum.
 A driver couldn’t drive a car.
 A factory worker couldn’t build a product.
 A farmer couldn’t sow a field.
 People wouldn’t procreate.
 Nothing would occur.
-Nothing would come into being from Tao.
+No creation would come into being from Tao.

 Dzogchen practitioners should note that Lao Tzu’s ‘nonaction’ is very similar to the Dzogchen trekchö term ‘nonthought.’
 For both the practice is perfect peace, and one is complete in God with no need for action/thought.
 This nonaction/nonthought ‘arises,’ accompanied by bliss and lucidity.
 The sage reaches the point where he can create thoughts and take actions without any clinging to them.
 The actions he is taking are the nonactions of Tao, his thinking is the nonthought of Dzogchen.

 Nonaction is rarely understood.
 If there is one useful tip we can take from Tao Te Ching, a beneficial action we might say, it’s that when we overdo, we suffer.
 Start with that premise.
-But the test of really understanding Lao Tzu’s “don’t overdo” lies in knowing that nonaction has nothing to do with “doing nothing.”
+But the test of really understanding Lao Tzu’s ‘don’t overdo’ lies in knowing that nonaction has nothing to do with ‘doing nothing.’
 Not comprehending this, Tao remains beyond our understanding.